 Section 5.5.1.
 During an investigation, the school must ensure that the burden of proof and burden of gathering evidence sufficient to reach a determination regarding responsibility rest on the school and not the parties.

 Section 5.5.2.
-The school must obtain consent of a party to use a party’s records that are made or maintained by a physician, psychiatrist, psychologist, or paraprofessional acting the profession’s or paraprofessional’s capacity or assisting in that capacity and which are made and maintained in connection with the provision of treatment to the party.
+The school must obtain consent of a party to use a party’s records that are made or maintained by a physician, psychiatrist, psychologist, or paraprofessional acting in the profession’s or paraprofessional’s capacity or assisting in that capacity and which are made and maintained in connection with the provision of treatment to the party.

 Section 5.5.3.
 The school must provide an equal opportunity for the parties to present witnesses, and other inculpatory and exculpatory evidence.